awslabs/aws-well-architected-labs/content/Security/300_Labs/300_Autonomous_Monitoring_Of_Cryptographic_Activity_With_KMS/2_configure_ecs_repository_and_deploy_application_stack.md

 * The encrypted value of **Text** key will then be stored in an [RDS](https://aws.amazon.com/rds/) database, and the app will return a **Encryption Key** value that the user will have to pass on to decrypt the Text later
 * The **decrypt** API will do the reverse, taking the **Encryption Key** you pass to decrypt the text `{"Text":"Welcome To ReInvent 2020!"}`

+{{% notice note %}}
+**Note:** In this section we will be deploying a CloudFormation Stack which will launch an ECS cluster.
+If this is the first time you are working with the ECS service, you will need to deploy a service linked role which will be able to assume the IAM role to perform the required activities within your account.
+To do this, run the following from the command line using appropriate profile flags:
+`aws iam create-service-linked-role --aws-service-name ecs.amazonaws.com `

+{{% /notice %}}

 Download the application template from [here](/Security/300_Autonomous_Monitoring_Of_Cryptographic_Activity_With_KMS/Code/templates/section2/pattern1-app.yml "Section2 Application template") and deploy according to your preference below.